 We are using whole genome data to investigate (i) the contrasting roles of vertical and horizontal inheritance and (ii) the role of gene duplications in shaping eukaryotic genomes.
 These investigations focuses on gene families acquired through horizontal gene transfer and those encoding proteins orchestrating (a) membrane trafficking and (b) host-microbes interactions.
 Comparative genomics of mucosal microbes is also investigated to gain new insight into surface and secreted proteins from the human microbiota.

 (ii) Comparative Cell Biology

 We are investigating the molecular and cellular organization of eukaryote endomembranes of endogenous (the secretory and endocytic pathways) and endosymbiotic origins (the mitochondria and their derived organelles hydrogenosomes and mitosomes).

 (iii) Molecular and cellular basis of Trichomonas vaginalis pathobiology and host-microbiota interactions

-We are investigating the cellular transformation of Trichomonas into amoeba upon contact to host tissue and the cell surface receptors involved in host tissue binding.
-We are also investigating the characterisation of novel surface metallopeptidases shared between T. vaginalis and a range of human-associated bacteria included the abundant gut microbiota member Bacteroides thetaiotaomicron (with Dr DN Bolam).
-We are also investigating the mechanisms used by the parasite to evade patients immune responses.
+We are investigating the cellular transformation of Trichomonas into amoeba upon contact to host tissue and the cell surface proteins involved in host tissue binding.
+We are characterisation of novel family of surface metallopeptidases shared between T. vaginalis and a range of human-associated bacteria including the abundant gut microbiota member Bacteroides thetaiotaomicron and relatives.
+We are also interested in the mechanisms used by the parasite T. vaginalis to evade patients adaptive immune responses.

 We are developing better methods, based upon likelihood and Bayesian approaches, for phylogenetic analysis of molecular data.
 Our aim is to improve the reconstruction of phylogenetic trees relevant to understanding eukaryote genome and cell evolution.